ReactiveHTML/rimmel/README.md

 ## Roadmap
 - Completion handlers (what should happen when observables complete?)
-- Error sinks (what if they throw?)
+- Error sinks (what if streams throw?)
-- Performance benchmarks (we know it's fast, but... how much?)
+- Performance benchmarks (we know it's fast, but, show the numbers!)
-- SSR (Transferable Promises, Transferable Observables)
+- SSR, Server Components, Transferable Promises, Transferable Observables
 - Scheduler support for real-time apps (trading front-ends, ad-tech, gaming, ...)
 - Support text node and HTML comment sinks
-- Possible support for the EventEmitter both as a source and a sink
+- EventEmitter support?
 - Separate memory-optimised and speed-optimised sinks.
 - Compiled Templates (because it's never fast enough, right?)
+- JSX/ESX support?
 - Plugin support
 - Sink pipelines (just like you have rendering pipelines in computer graphics)
 - RML Security (leverage pipelines to weed out XSS and other dirt)